-233.(1) An obligated supplier must ensure testing instruments used for tests carried out under this Division are appropriate for the tests.

-(2) The supplier must ensure each testing instrument is tested at least every year to ensure it is accurate and in proper working order.
+- 233.(1) An obligated supplier must ensure testing instruments used for tests carried out under this division are appropriate for the tests. - (2) The supplier must ensure each testing instrument is tested at least every year to ensure it is accurate and in proper working order. - (3) The supplier must keep records of the tests carried out under subsection (2) for at least 2 years.